76 mm gun M1: Round size

-It was thought that the longer and heavier 76 mm might hamper handling inside the tank's turret, slowing the rate of fire.
-This may have been more of a concern than was warranted: on April 22, 1945, the crew of an M4 76 mm crew encountered an unidentified vehicle – which was actually a British scout car – in an ambush position, and the "76 roared twice in rapid succession".
-The British gunner stated that his vehicle had been destroyed, before "I could lay my hand on the trigger".
+It was thought that the longer and heavier 76 mm might impede handling inside the tank's turret, slowing the rate of fire.
+This may have been more of a concern than was warranted: on 22 April 1945, the crew of an M4 76 mm crew encountered an unidentified vehicle – which was actually a British scout car – in an ambush position, and the "76 roared twice in rapid succession".
+The British gunner stated that his vehicle had been destroyed, "before I could lay my hand on the trigger".

 It was also thought that the longer 76 mm would reduce ammunition capacity.
 The 76 mm was first tested on the M4A1 series tank which carried 90 rounds of 75 mm ammunition, while most other models carried 97 rounds of 75 mm.
 The 76 mm cartridge reduced this to 83 rounds.
 By late 1943, the Army had adopted the wet storage system of water containers among the rounds, to reduce fires and for the 76 mm gun this provided 71 rounds of ammunition, while the 75 mm could carry 104 rounds.
 Storage depended on organization: The 76-mm T72 Gun Motor Carriage, designed to mount the 76-mm on the M10 GMC chassis in a T23 turret lightened for the job, carried 99 rounds (but not in wet storage).